bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 Performance is  a critical part of the majority of e-commerce solutions.
 Below are some of the suggested things to implement to improve performance

 #### Clustering
-Clustering enables for load balancing and high availability.
-For all solutions that cater for a fairly large number of end users, this must be implemented
+Clustering enables load balancing and high availability.
+For all solutions that cater for a fairly large number of end-users, this must be implemented

 #### Caching
 Caching is important to allow for improved performance.
 - Platform caching - this can be enabled by defining cache regions
-- Static resource minification and caching - web resouces such as css and javascript files can be minified and combined and cached using the wro4j library that is bundled with commerce
+- Static resource minification and caching - web resources such as css and javascript files can be minified and combined and cached using the wro4j library that is bundled with commerce
 - Request caching - this can be defined for RESTful endpoints
 - Usage of CDNs - static web resources should be cached in CDNs where applicable
 - Static content - static content pages should be cached when using cloud implementations or using implementations hosted in AWS, for example, where Cloudfront can be utilized for caching purposes